BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/playing_the_game.md

 ![](../media/legions_imperialis_rules/march.jpg)

-Each model within a Detachment issued with the March Order may move up to a number of inches equal to twice its Movement characteristic.
+~~Each model within a Detachment issued with the March Order may move up to a number of inches equal to twice its Movement characteristic.
 If the Detachment is made up entirely of Infantry models that are not Embarked upon a Transport when the Detachment is activated, it may move up to three times its Movement Characteristic during the Movement phase.
-Models in a Detachment issued a March Order may not fire during the First Fire or Advancing Fire stages of the Combat phase.
+Models in a Detachment issued a March Order may not fire during the First Fire or Advancing Fire stages of the Combat phase.~~ <span style="color: darkmagenta">Each model within a Detachment issued with the March Order may move up to a number of inches equal to twice its Movement characteristic.
+Models in a Detachment issued a March Order may not fire during the First Fire or Advancing Fire stages of the Combat phase.</span>

 #### Charge Orders